perl-foundation-outreach/season-of-docs-ideas/proposal-2021.md

 with the intention of making them safe spaces for everyone.

-Raku documentation is a volunteer effort that emerged relatively late in the timeline of Raku development, due mainly to the fact that is's using its own markup language, [Pod 6](https://docs.raku.org/language/pod).
-Unlike other markup languages (like, for instance, the one that inspired it, [Perl Pod](https://perldoc.perl.org/perlpod), it's part of the Raku language and it's specified alongside it.
+Raku documentation is a volunteer effort that emerged relatively late in the timeline of Raku development, due mainly to the fact that it's using its own markup language, [Pod 6](https://docs.raku.org/language/pod).
+Unlike other markup languages (like, for instance, the one that inspired it, [Perl Pod](https://perldoc.perl.org/perlpod)), it's part of the Raku language and specified alongside it.
 That makes it specially stable, but also makes it an integral part of the language, with the Raku compiler itself also parsing and compiling this part of the documentation.